-Activities to Explore the Wall
+Activities to Explore the Ancient City Wall

 So, now that you have all the historical details and understand why this city wall is so significant, perhaps you’re ready to learn about the different ways in which you may take in all this grandeur for yourself.
 Traveling is nothing if not a chance for you to see things for yourself, right?
 Don’t worry; we’re on board.
-So, in light of this hands-on mentality, we’ve gathered some options for you that will allow you to see the wall up close and personal.
+So, in light of this hands-on mentality, we’ve gathered some options for you that will allow you to see the ancient city wall up close and personal.

-You should start at the South Gate, which is the most treasured of the four main gates because of what it represents in Chinese culture: the landmark wherein you meet special, honorable guests.
+There’s nothing quite like clobbering a hike.
+If the mood strikes, you should start at the South Gate, which is the most treasured of the four main gates because of what it represents in Chinese culture: the landmark wherein you meet special, honorable guests.
 Once you’re there, head Westbound and start your exploration.
 It’s the best way to explore not only the popular sections of the great wall but also the wild sections of the great wall.

-Cycle on the wall
+Cycle on the Wall